mysociety/enwl-flexibility-tenders/README.md

         left join
             gas on electricity_all.pc = gas.pc;

-Then exporting data from just the required tender areas (Moss Lane, Moss Side, Frederick Rd BSP, and Marple) to a CSV:
+Then exporting data to a CSV, with the numbers all rounded, to reduce the filesize a little (note, again, you may need to modify the path you’d like the CSV file output to):

     .mode csv
-    .output dumb-meters.csv
+    .output ../static/data/dumb-meters.csv
     select
         postcode,
-        tender_area,
-        latlon,
         electricity_all_meters,
         cast(round(electricity_all_consumption_kwh) as int) as "electricity_all_consumption_kwh",
         electricity_standard_meters,